vrm-c/vrm.dev/content/en/docs/univrm/firstperson/univrm_firstperson.md

 For a VR application, two types of camera, First-person camera and Third-person camera, are expected to be used.

 * First-person camera (Head-mounted display)
-* Third-person camera (other users' HMD, mirror, etc.)
+* Third-person camera (Other users' HMD, mirror, etc. For streaming)

 However, for first-person camera, the user may encounter the following situations: